What are PCBs?

 - Identify PCB-containing lamp ballasts in schools and other public buildings.
 Encourage replacement with more energy-efficient PCB-free fixtures.

-- Develop and promote best management practices to contain PCBs in building materials, both in structures currently in use and those planning for remodel or demolition.
+- Develop and promote best management practices to contain PCBs in building materials, both in structures currently in use and those planned for remodel or demolition.

 - Assess schools and other public buildings for the presence of PCB-containing building materials.

-- Learn more about what products contain PCBs and promote the use of processes that don't inadvertently generate PCBs.
+- Learn more about what products contain PCBs.
+Promote the use of processes that don't inadvertently generate PCBs.
 Start with an alternatives assessment for pigments and dyes.

-- Expand environmental monitoring to identify new areas requiring cleanup and investigate air deposition.
+- Expand environmental monitoring to identify new areas requiring cleanup and to investigate air deposition.

 - Conduct a public education campaign.